Applications are now being accepted for September 2019.

-We also welcome instructors, faculty and trainers with an undergraduate degree (not a B.Ed) with current teaching experience who are interested in incorporating online, hybrid and blended models into their teaching practice.
+We also welcome instructors, faculty and trainers with an undergraduate degree (not a B.Ed) with current teaching experience who are interested in incorporating online and blended models into their teaching practice.

-The program engages a cohort model of 25 seats and is focused on student success.
+The program engages a small cohort model and is focused on student success.
 December holidays and summer vacations are honoured (July and August) providing a realistic schedule for practicing teachers and working professionals.